manpagez: man pages & more

 .PE

-The picture is then available in the box \foobar.
+makes the picture available in the box \foobar.

-Arrow heads will be drawn as solid triangles if the variable arrowhead
+Arrow heads are drawn as solid triangles if the variable arrowhead is

-is non-zero and either TeX mode is enabled or the -n option has not
+non-zero and either TeX mode is enabled or the -n option is not used.

-been given.
 Initially, arrowhead has a value of 1.
-Solid arrow heads
+Solid arrow heads are always

 The troff output of pic is device-independent.
 The -T option is

-Objects can have an aligned attribute.
-This will only work if the
+Objects can have an aligned attribute, but it is supported only by the

-postprocessor is grops(1) or gropdf(1).
+grops(1) and gropdf(1) output drivers.
 Any text associated with an

-objects whose start and end points are coincident.
+object. aligned has no effect on objects whose start and end points

 single token: no space is allowed between the apostrophe and the "th".